fishyboteso/fishyboteso/README.md

 If you would like this project to continue its development, please consider supporting me on [Patreon](https://www.patreon.com/AdamSaudagar).
 You can make a one time donation on [PayPal](https://www.paypal.me/AdamSaudagar).

 ### License
-This project is licenced on the MIT License, check out the full license over [here](https://github.com/adsau59/fishyboteso/blob/master/LICENSE).
+This project is licenced on the MIT License.
+Check out the full license over [here](https://github.com/adsau59/fishyboteso/blob/master/LICENSE).